Purpose of Accounting Reports and the Financial Statements

-5) Suppliers - Suppliers want to get paid by the business they are supplying goods to!
-So oftentimes they will check the financial statements of the business well before they even begin to make any agreements to trade with them.
+6) Suppliers - Suppliers want to get paid by the business they are supplying goods to!
+So they may want to check the financial statements of the business before they even begin to make any agreements to trade with them.

 7) Employees - Though this is not often the case, an employee may want to know how well the business is doing so he or she can plan for the future.
 For example, if the business looks like it might fall apart soon, the employee would probably want to start looking for another job!

 Note that the drawing up of financial statements is a compulsory (legal) obligation for public companies - companies that are listed on a public stock exchange.
 Also, after they are finalized, their financial statements have to be audited (checked by an external auditor).
 For these companies the financial statements must be prepared once a year, but the company executives may also want them prepared more often for internal and other uses.
 For other types of corporations such as private companies, it is also customary to prepare the financial statements annually.